epam/ai-dial/docs/README.md

 ## Other Project Repositories

 Here is the current list of repositories where you can find more details.

-You can also refer to [repository map](https://epam-rail.com/open-source).
+> You can also refer to the [open source repository map](https://epam-rail.com/open-source) on the AI DIAL website.

 - [DIAL Helm](https://github.com/epam/ai-dial-helm) - helm chart, find stable assemblies here.
 - [DIAL Core](https://github.com/epam/ai-dial-core) - the main component that exposes API